-The school recognises that parents and carers have a valuable role to play in supporting their child's mathematical learning.
+Parents and carers have an extremely valuable role to play in supporting their child's mathematical learning.

 An overview of the Maths curriculum is available on the school's website, as well as guidance in the progression in calculation methods used by the school via the Calculation Policy.